Barbara York Main: Education

 Main and her brothers attended a bush school, which Main left after two years to study at home through correspondence courses arranged by the Western Australian Education Department.
 She later attended Northam High School on a scholarship, boarding with a woman who looked after other students, then from 1947 the University of Western Australia (UWA) to study science, with a major in zoology.
-In 1952 Main became the first woman to study at UWA for a PhD in zoology; she received her PhD in 1956 for a thesis entitled A comparative study of the evolution of the Araneae as illustrated by the biology of the Aganippini (Mygalomorphae: Ctenizidae).
+In 1952, Main became the first woman to study at UWA for a PhD in zoology; she received her PhD in 1956 for a thesis entitled A comparative study of the evolution of the Araneae as illustrated by the biology of the Aganippini (Mygalomorphae: Ctenizidae).

 Marriage

-In 1952 she married the Australian zoologist Bert Main; they met at UWA, received their PhDs in the same year, and remained married until his death in 2009.
+In 1952, she married the Australian zoologist Bert Main; they met at UWA, received their PhDs in the same year, and remained married until his death in 2009.
 The couple had three children, Rebecca, Gilbert and Monica.
 Main was pregnant with her first child when she was awarded her PhD.
 She stayed at home to look after the children, while also working on various research projects, which included writing her first two books, Spiders of Australia (1962) and Between Wodjil and Tor (1967).

 Career

 Before starting her PhD, Main worked as a junior lecturer at the University of Otago in Dunedin, New Zealand.
-After receiving her PhD in 1956, in 1958 the International Federation of University Women awarded her an Alice Hamilton Fellowship to spend six months studying spider collections in London at the British Museum/Natural History Museum and at the Oxford University Museum of Natural History.
+In 1958, two years after receiving her PhD, Main received an Alice Hamilton Fellowship from the International Federation of University Women to spend six months studying spider collections in London at the British Museum/Natural History Museum and at the Oxford University Museum of Natural History.
 She engaged in field work in California, Arizona and Texas, also in 1958, and visited spider collections in the American Museum of Natural History, the Smithsonian, and the Museum of Comparative Zoology, while her husband was in the United States on a Carnegie Travelling Fellowship.

-Bert Main became Professor of Zoology at UWA and by 1960 the couple had set up home in Claremont.
+Bert Main became Professor of Zoology at UWA and, by 1960, the couple had set up home in Claremont.
 Main became an honorary lecturer in zoology at UWA in 1979, and later a senior honorary research fellow.
-In 1981 the BBC and ABC produced a documentary about her, Lady of the Spiders, narrated by David Attenborough and filmed by Jim Frazier and Densey Clyne, which discussed the 1,200 trapdoor spiders Main had been visiting and monitoring for the previous 12 years.
+In 1981, the BBC and ABC produced a documentary about her, Lady of the Spiders, narrated by David Attenborough and filmed by Jim Frazier and Densey Clyne, which discussed the 1,200 trapdoor spiders Main had been visiting and monitoring for the previous 12 years.